TJU-DRL-LAB/self-supervised-rl/RL_with_Environment_Representation/README.md

 <div align=center><img align="center" src="./../assets/er_readme_figs/ER_framework.png" alt="environment_representation_framework" style="zoom:20%;" /></div>

+The representations of environment are learned by encoding context data and extracting information according to specific context learning objectives.
+Afterwards, Context-conditioned RL functions, e.g., 𝑄(𝑠,𝑎,𝑧), 𝜋(⋅|𝑠,𝑧) are trained, to make the RL agent aware of the environment representation (i.e., variations ideally).
+Therefore, with such context-conditioned RL functions, implicit generalization or explicit adaptation can be carried out.

 ## An Overall View of Research Works in This Repo

 This repo will be constantly updated to include new researches made by TJU-RL-Lab.